Agreements, Tax, and Banking

 To sell your books and receive payments from Apple, a Legal user with the authority to sign documents on behalf of your company must complete the Paid Books agreement by submitting the forms that correspond with choosing to “Offer Books for Free and Sell Your Books.”

-After Apple verifies the information, an Admin, Finance, or Legal user must provide contact, tax, and banking information.
+After Apple verifies the information, an Admin, Finance, or Legal user must provide tax and banking information.
 Verify the Action column in Agreements, Tax, and Banking to see if there’s any more information we need to complete your agreement.
-Keep in mind, you must complete these steps to receive payments directly from Apple.
+If you need to accept any agreements and it has been more than 30 minutes since you signed in to iTunes Connect, you will be prompted to verify your identity again via two-factor authentication.
+You must complete these steps to receive payments directly from Apple.

 Your legal entity name displays in the Agreements, Tax, and Banking section of iTunes Connect.
 This is also the default seller name that displays on Apple Books.

 If you’d like to sell books under a fictitious name or Doing Business As (DBA) name, first complete your tax and banking information in Agreements, Tax, and Banking.
 When you’re done, use the Contact Us form to submit a request for a DBA/Pen name.
 Use the Topic title “DBA/Pen Name" on the form.
 You need to show proof of the desired name such as a DBA/fictitious business name certificate or license, or IRS tax document.

 If you’ve been offering books for free and want to add the option to sell your books, simply request and complete a Paid Books agreement in Agreements, Tax, and Banking.

 If your company has restructured, changed its name, or merged with another company, use the Contact Us form to explain your situation and provide appropriate documentation for our legal department.
 Use the Topic “Legal Entity Information” on the form.